By Sue Baker

 In the 1960s, Les’s eardrums were ruptured due to playful roughhousing.
 The resulting infection and, later, mastoidectomy surgery, left him with a hearing loss.
 He wasn’t happy about the hearing aids’ sound quality for music.

 I met Les when I was the executive director at a museum in his hometown of Waukesha, Wisconsin.
 We were creating an exhibit about his career.
-Over the course of what would be the last decade of his life, our friendship grew, and when he passed away at age 94 in 2009 from complications from pneumonia, his friend Michael Braunstein asked me to work at the Les Paul Foundation.
+Over the course of what would be the last decade of his life, our friendship grew.
+Two years after Les passed away at age 94 in 2009, his business manager Michael Braunstein asked me to work at the Les Paul Foundation.

 During one of my visits to Les’s home in 2001, I asked him about an unusual piece of equipment in a corner.
 “Oh, it’s just an experiment I was doing,” he said.
 “I was trying to replicate how the human ears work.”
 He was a tinkerer by nature and necessity, always wanting to invent something to fill a void or to improve what was available.